aws-samples/aws-serverless-workshops/WebApplication/3_ServerlessBackend/README.md

 <details>
 <summary><strong>See manual steps (click to expand)</strong></summary>

+## Implementation Instructions

+Each of the following sections provide an implementation overview and detailed, step-by-step instructions.
+The overview should provide enough context for you to complete the implementation if you're already familiar with the AWS Management Console or you want to explore the services yourself without following a walkthrough.

+If you're using the latest version of the Chrome, Firefox, or Safari web browsers the step-by-step instructions won't be visible until you expand the section.

 ### 1. Create an Amazon DynamoDB Table

 Use the Amazon DynamoDB console to create a new DynamoDB table.
-Call your table `Rocks` and give it a partition key called `RockId` with type String.
+Call your table `Rides` and give it a partition key called `RideId` with type String.
 The table name and partition key are case sensitive.
 Make sure you use the exact IDs provided.
 Use the defaults for all other settings.

 After you've created the table, note the ARN for use in the next step.